IBM-Bluemix-Docs/mobilefoundation/handling_push_notifications_in_client_applications.md

 {: #handling-a-push-notification-windows}
 {: windows}

-In order to handle a push notification you will need to set up a `MFPPushNotificationListener`.
+In order to handle a push notification, you need to set up a `MFPPushNotificationListener`.
 This can be achieved by implementing the following method.
 {: windows}

 1. Create a class by using interface of type MFPPushNotificationListener